 If everyone made a more concerted effort to just put the phone down while they’re driving, it would go a long way to reduce the number of serious crashes on Southwest Florida roads.
 It’s aggravating when you see someone talking on the phone or texting in the car next to you.
 The carnage on our local roads is an indicator of just how common this is, and increased insurance premiums are just one of the many downsides resulting from this poor driving decision.

-Scot Goldberg and the personal injury trial attorneys at Goldberg Noone, LLC, deal with insurance companies every day, aggressively representing the rights of accident victims.
+Scot Goldberg and the personal injury trial attorneys at Goldberg Noone Abraham, deal with insurance companies every day, aggressively representing the rights of accident victims.
 These people have suffered serious physical injuries, through no fault of their own.
 “We’re alarmed that the number of traffic fatalities in Lee County hit a record 109 last year,” Goldberg says.
 “That number is only going to continue to go up if people refuse to put down the phone and just focus on their driving”.

-Goldberg Noone, LLC, is a personal injury law firm with offices in Fort Myers and Punta Gorda.
+Goldberg Noone Abraham, is a personal injury law firm with offices in Fort Myers and Punta Gorda.
 There is never a charge to call or schedule a meeting to discuss the circumstances if you’ve been involved in a serious car, motorcycle or truck accident, and you pay us no fees unless we are successful on your behalf.
 You can always speak to a personal injury attorney, anytime day or night, by calling 239-461-5508.